Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

     console.log(limit,page)
   return  this.usersService.getAllUsers();
  }"
- Here we have set the limit 10 and 1 on query string when someone tries to get users but has not specified any limit or page
+ Here we have set the limit 10 and 1 on query string when someone tries to get users but has not specified any limit or page.

+ ## DTO
+DTO known as data transfer object is a simple class that is used to represent data that is being transferred between different layers of an application suych as the controllers service and repository.

+so to create a dto for our user we need to create a files create-user.dto.ts and inside that we define out DTO class and we are using a npm package to validate the data that we are going to receive for this class and we can specify the type of data using the class validator so here we are specifying @IsString() for our name and gender and for email we can specify as @IsEmail

+import { IsString } from "class-validator"
+export class CreateUserDto{
+    id:number,

+    @IsString()
+    IsNotEmpty()
+    name:string,
+    @IsString()
+    @IsOptional()
+    gender:string,
+    @IsEmail()
+    email:string,
+    isMarried:boolean
+}

+And also we want to make our gender as optional value so if a user does not want to specify a gender he can omit that property. so to do this we can use the @IsOptional() validator which we import from class-validator
+And we also don't want our name property to be empty as if someone keeps the string as empty it will considered valid so to not keep it empty we specify one more validator IsNotEmpty() on our string.

+We can also set various other validator decorators on our DTO that we can import from the Class Validator.

+To use our DTO in our controller we need to install 'class-transformer' package from npm thenw we can import and specify the createUserDto() in our controller and we can use that in our parameter type annotation
+@Post()
+ createUser(@Body(new ValidationPipe()),user:CreateUserDto){

+    //this.usersService.createUser(user);
+   ( return 'A new User has been Created :)'
+ }